PX4/PX4-Devguide/en/setup/dev_env_linux_centos.md

 # Development Environment on CentOS

+> **Note** These instructions have not been tested with recent builds of PX4.
+We hope to provide fully tested instructions with the supported toolchain in the near future.

 The build requires Python 2.7.5.
 Therefore as of this writing Centos 7 should be used.
 (For earlier Centos releases a side-by-side install of python v2.7.5 may be done.
 But it is not recommended because it can break yum.)